vorSherer/lab-07-backend/README.md

 <!-- What are the steps that a user must take in order to build this app on their own machine and get it running? -->
 - fork the repo
 - clone it down locally
-- run `npm i` in terminal from inside repo to install dependancies
+- run `npm i` in terminal from inside repo to install dependencies

 ## Architecture
 <!-- Provide a detailed description of the application design.
 What technologies (languages, libraries, etc) you're using, and any other relevant design information. -->